 Cheddar cheese – 23 ug per 100g

 Iodine deficiency is becoming more of an everyday concern due to the Western diet.
 This can lead to an increase in bone-related diseases.
 Additionally, iodine deficiency may be associated with an increased risk for postmenopausal bone loss in women.

-It is safe to take during pregnancy and breastfeeding at recommended dosages – consult your healthcare professional for advice
+- It is suitable to take during pregnancy and breastfeeding at recommended dosages – consult your healthcare professional for advice

 For more information visit www.feelaliveuk.com